-Condition No. Conditio on General 59.
-Native Fish Capture and Relocation Plan Prior to the commencement of any works relating to stream reclamation, stream disculvert removal, or construction of culverts, a Native Fish Capture and Relocation Plan submitted to the Council for certification.
-The purpose of the Native Fish Capture Relocation Plan is to ensure fish will be appropriately removed prior to commence works from an area subject to the streamworks, to avoid fish mortality.
-The Native Fish and Relocation Plan must be prepared by a suitably qualified and experienced Fre Ecologist and include the following details: (a) Methodologies to capture fish within the impact streams and wetland habitats, or justification there is no habitat for native fish present at the time of earthworks; (b) Fishing effort; (c) Details of the relocation site including habitat suitability for species being relocated and details of existing species present within the relocation site. (d) Storage and transport measures including prevention of predation and death during capture; (e) Euthanasia methods for diseased or pest species; (f) Requiring maps showing the salvage and release site; (g) Details of the salvage and relocation permit; (h) Details of the supervising ecologist, and (i) An accidental discovery protocol for aquatic fauna (including endangered species) which require specialised handling and relocation effort that is not otherwise covered in the standard methodologies (i.e. mudfish).
-This includes a protocol to implement the following actions: (i) Immediately cease streamworks (including dewatering) upon accidental discovery of any unexpected aquatic fauna and notify the Council. (ii) Ensure aquatic fauna are left in a suitable environment where they will be unharmed while the NFCRP is updated. (iii) Update the NFCRP to address handling and relocation of the unexpected aquatic fauna to be submitted to Council.
+Condition No. Condition General 58.
+Native Fish Capture and Relocation Plan culvert submitt ensure subject must be Prior to the commencement of any works relating to stream reclamation, stream diversion, culvert removal, or construction of culverts, a Native Fish Capture and Relocation Plan must be submitted to the Council.
+The purpose of the Native Fish Capture and Relocation Plan is to ensure fish will be appropriately removed prior to commencement of works from an area subject to the streamworks, to avoid fish mortality.
+The Native Fish Capture and Relocation Plan must be prepared by a suitably qualified and experienced Freshwater Ecologist and include the following details: (a) Methodologies to capture fish within the impact streams and wetland habitats, or justification there is no habitat for native fish present at the time of earthworks; (b) Fishing effort; (c) Details of the relocation site including habitat suitability for species being relocated and details of existing species present within the relocation site. (d) Storage and transport measures including prevention of predation and death during capture; (e) Euthanasia methods for diseased or pest species; (f) Requiring maps showing the salvage and release site; (g) Details of the salvage and relocation permit; (h) Details of the supervising ecologist, and (i) An accidental discovery protocol for aquatic fauna (including endangered species) which require specialised handling and relocation effort that is not otherwise covered in the standard methodologies (i.e. mudfish).
+This includes a protocol to implement the following actions: (i) Immediately cease streamworks (including dewatering) upon accidental discovery of any unexpected aquatic fauna and notify the Council. (ii) Ensure aquatic fauna are left in a suitable environment where they will be unharmed while the NFCRP is updated.

+(iii) Update the NFCRP to address handling and relocation of the unexpected aquatic fauna to be submitted to Council.